edgar-demeude/argument-frontend/README.md

 uvicorn app:app --reload --host 0.0.0.0 --port 8000
 ```

-The frontend will use this backend to predict argumentative relations between claims.
+The frontend will connect to the backend to predict relations and generate ABA+ graphs.

 ### 2️⃣ Use the Deployed Version

 Everything is already deployed and running here:
 👉 https://arguments-visualisation.vercel.app

-## 📖 Usage
+## 📖 Example ABA+ Input

-Paste an ABA specification into the textarea on the homepage, for example:

 ```bash
 L: [a,b,c,q,p,r,s,t]